-If you were disappointed to learn there is no longer a San Francisco Ghirardelli chocolate factory tour (click to read our San Francisco Chocolates article for more information about Ghirardelli), we have some very good news for you.
-First, though, here’s a video of the chocolate-making equipment that still remains at Ghirardelli Square, a historical tourist attraction of sorts.
+If you were disappointed to learn there is no longer a San Francisco Ghirardelli chocolate factory tour (you can click that link to learn all about San Francisco’s chocolate-making history, in which Ghirardelli played an important role), we have some very good news for you.

-There’s really no reason to be disappointed that Ghirardelli chocolate factory tours are not available in San Francisco because now you can take part in a very up-to-date, 21st century chocolate factory tour — a tour of TCHO Chocolates.
-What’s even cooler is that the tour (and tasting!) is free.
-Those two words – free and chocolate – go rather nicely together, don’t you think?
+There’s really no reason to be disappointed that Ghirardelli chocolate factory tours are not available in San Francisco because now you can take part in a very up-to-date, 21st century chocolate factory tour — a tour of Dandelion Chocolate, located in the Mission District neighborhood.

 Other San Francisco Chocolate Tours and Tastings

-While there is a San Francisco tour company (gourmetwalks.com) that offers an organized introduction to some of San Francisco’s chocolatiers and establishments that put the beloved substance to good use, it’s not difficult to construct your own self-guided San Francisco chocolate tour, working in “chocolate fortification” stops along the way while you enjoy and explore other San Francisco attractions and activities.
+There are also tour companies and individuals that offer an organized introduction to some of San Francisco’s chocolatiers and various establishments that put the beloved substance to good use.
+However, it’s quite easy to construct a DIY, self-guided tour, working in “chocolate fortification” stops along the way while you enjoy and explore other San Francisco attractions and activities.
 It’s really just a matter of what suits you.
 If you decide to go the self-guided route, our San Francisco Chocolates article will help you locate some of The City’s best chocolatiers.

-It should also be noted here that it’s rumored Fog City News will soon offer chocolate classes and tours – covering topics like the origin of chocolate, how it is made and how to get the most from a tasting – so you may want to touch base with them before your San Francisco holiday.
-(You may want to read our San Francisco Chocolates article to learn why a news stand might offer chocolate classes and tours.)
+It should also be noted here that one of those chocolatiers, Fog City News, has announced that they may begin to offer chocolate classes covering topics like the origin of chocolate, how it is made and how to get the most from a tasting, and you may want to click their link before your San Francisco visit for a status update on that.